PB5011/bit-by-bit-capstone/README.md

 Requirements:
  - A Ubuntu or Debian based system with Docker pre-installed.
 If you do not have Docker installed, follow the instructions here: https://docs.docker.com/engine/install/
+ - Python 3.9 is needed for this project.

+Setting up the project:
+1. Users must install the specified apps from the requirement-file by running ```pip install -r requirement_file.txt```
+2. In order to run code comparisons using NiCad, please ensure that the config files under the "nicad_configs" folder are included in the config folder at the NiCad installation location (ie usr/local/lib/nicad6/config).
+These commands will copy the nicad_config folder into the nicad6 config folder, then move the config files out of the nicad_config folder and into the config folder, before removing the now-empty nicad_configs folder.
+This should be done with the following commands:
+3. ```sudo cp -a /path/to/cryptotutor/nicad_configs /path/to/nicad6/config ```
+4. ```cd nicad_configs```
+5. ```sudo mv * ..```
+6. ```cd ..```
+7. ```sudo rm -rf nicad_configs```
+8. In order to use Firefox for front end testing, the user must ensure that their geckodriver file is located in the /usr/local/bin/geckodriver file path, or they must change that line to match their geckodriver location.
+In order to run the test, the user must navigate into the cryptotutor file in the terminal before running the following commands:
+9. ```export PYTHONPATH=~/path/to/capstone```
+10. ```export DJANGO_SETTINGS_MODULE=capstone.settings```
+11. ```behave```
+12. In order to run the project locally, run the command:
+13. ```python3 manage.py runserver```
+14. If there are multiple python versions.
+Otherwise, replace python3 with python.
+Alternatively, the user could run:
+15. ```sudo apt install python-is-python3```
+16. before running the run server command

 Building and running the container:
 1. Clone this repository onto your local system.